-The Enterprise Risk and Infrastructure CoE ensures the Group's compliance to Basel and Single Counterparty Exposure Limit regulatory requirements, including Basel model and underwriting model development, implementation and validation of risk models, and management of risk data for credit risk measurement and risk reporting across the Group.
+The Enterprise Risk and Infrastructure CoE ensures the Group's compliance to capital adequacy and single counterparty exposure limit regulatory requirements, including Basel and underwriting model development, implementation and validation of risk models, and management of risk data for credit risk measurement and risk reporting across the Group.
 In addition, the climate risk unit within the CoE is responsible for working with Group Sustainability, various risk CoEs and business units to implement climate risk management at an enterprise level, in support of the Group's 2050 net-zero ambition, which is to transition all operational and attributable greenhouse gas emissions from the Group's financing and investment portfolios in alignment with net-zero pathways by 2050.

-Sustainability risk (including climate risk) is a transverse risk that manifests itself through existing risk types.
-Due to the cross-cutting nature of Sustainability risk, the implementation of Group-wide sustainability governance framework is currently spearheaded and managed by Group Sustainability as the Sustainability CoE, which sits outside of Group Risk.
+Sustainability risk (including climate risk) is recognised as a principal and cross-cutting risk that manifests itself through existing risk types.
+Due to the cross-cutting nature of Sustainability risk, the implementation of Group-wide Sustainability Governance Framework is currently spearheaded and managed by Group Sustainability as the Sustainability CoE, which sits outside of Group Risk.
+Refer to the section on Sustainability Risk for further details.
 Notwithstanding this, Sustainability risk has been and will continue to be integrated into the Group's existing risk management frameworks.